bigbinary/neeto-icons/README.md

 checkout the `Publish to npm` workflow in GitHub Actions to get a live update.

-Please note that before publishing the package, you need to verify the functionality in some of the neeto web-apps locally using `yalc` package manager.
+Please note that before publishing the package, you need to verify the functionality in some of the neeto web and mobile apps locally using `yalc` package manager.
 The usage of yalc is explained in this video: https://youtu.be/QBiYGP0Rhe0